AFAPARKGB/LUA_SCRIPT/README.md

   `MySQL Database (master2pc):` Let empty for default value -> master2pc <br />
   `Check Calibration (true):` Let empty for default value -> true <br />
   `Check communication (true):`  Let empty for default value -> true <br />
+* See the folder created by the script `date_log` to check the result